 2.15.
 Change the WordPress Database Prefix

 2.16.
-Monitor Your Site for Suspicious Activity - Common Vulnerabilities in WordPress
+Monitor Your Site for Suspicious Activity - Common WordPress Security Vulnerabilities

 - Conclusion